 The German tabloid Bild announcing its raffle where readers could win gold bars.

 Conversely, phantasms generate a production of simulacra that can be integrated into the economy, that can be submitted to the rule of the universal equivalent.
 With Sade, suggestion and the living object still had to coincide; in later capitalism, suggestion could be produced independently through audiovisual media.
 No need to stage elaborate and costly rituals in remote castles.
 The market appears to be based on “neutral” exchange of goods via money, but in fact this covertly becomes an exchange of human beings; it is universal prostitution.
-Thus the contradiction between the uniqueness and untranslatability of obsession on the one hand and the rule of equivalence on the other is mitigated, as the état impulsionnel is turned into a productive activity.25 Money itself is fantasmatic, an imaginary value, and Klossowski imagines a “regressive” scenario in which money would be replaced by living objects of desire, by human beings that would be the opposite of the culture industry’s “industrial slaves”—such as Sharon Tate, whose “visual qualities” and the emotions they produce can be precisely quantified, expressed by numbers.26 In Klossowski’s scenario, the living beings might end up becoming a new form of currency, money in a new guise; alternatively, they would base exchange value on the basis of the emotions given.
-In the latter case, they would embody values beyond abstract measure.27
+Thus the contradiction between the uniqueness and untranslatability of obsession on the one hand and the rule of equivalence on the other is mitigated, as the état impulsionnel is turned into a productive activity.25 Money itself is fantasmatic, an imaginary value, and Klossowski imagines a “regressive” scenario in which money would be replaced by living objects of desire, by human beings that would be the opposite of the culture industry’s “industrial slaves”—such as Sharon Tate, whose “visual qualities” and the emotions they produce can be precisely quantified, expressed by numbers.26 In Klossowski’s scenario, the living beings might end up becoming a new form of currency, money in a new guise.
+Alternatively, they could inaugurate a profound transformation of exchange value, which would now be calculated or guesstimated on the basis of the emotions given.
+Thus the living currencies would embody values beyond abstract measure.27

 Klossowski’s book was published in an integral German translation in the catalogue of the exhibition Museum des Geldes, organized by Jürgen Harten and Horst Kurnitzky at the Kunsthalle Düsseldorf in 1978, as something of a sequel to Marcel Broodthaers’s Der Adler vom Oligozän bis heute.28 With a catalog containing anthropological-economic speculations by Kurnitzky, placing a premium on the religious aspect of money and its origins, the exhibition included a plethora of ethnographic and antique objects as well as works by artists ranging from Broodthaers and Kosuth (the dictionary definition of “abstract”) to Beuys.
 If Das Museum des Geldes was mostly interested in forging a link between neo-avant-garde and conceptual reflections on the commodification of art and the deep-time of economic (pre)history, Beuys in the late 1970s and 1980s advocated a redefinition and a different use of money.